reedand/dot3k/examples/plugins/README.md

         # perform action with value which contains the input entered by the user
 ```

-`receive_input` - called when the user has entered a value with the input plugin
+`receive_input` - called when the user has entered a value with the input plugin.
     * self - instance of the MenuOption plugin which is passed to the method [required]
     * value - input received from the input plugin [required]

 `begin` - called when the menu enters your plugin, use to start games, reset things, etc.
 		* self - instance of the MenuOption plugin which is passed to the method